drbh/leg-studio/README.md

 2. **Save Track Configurations** - Save the current track settings to TOML files

 This allows you to edit patterns in the UI and save them for future use.

+## Compatibility

+This repo is intended for use with the [servo-server](https://github.com/drbh/servo-server) repo that provides the backend for controlling servo motors.
+Ensure that the server is running and accessible before starting the Leg Studio application.